General Access Information

 - Guide, hearing or other working dogs are welcome.
 Please notify Box Office at time of booking.

-- People with disabilities requiring an accompanying person can request a free companion ticket at time of booking.
+- People with disabilities requiring an accompanying person can request a free companion ticket at the time of booking.

 Audio Described (AD) performances provide theatre experiences for partially sighted or visually impaired audiences.
 Audience members listen to a live narrator who details what is happening on stage, through a set of headphones.
 Free touch tours of the set and stage are offered before the show – when booking, please let us know if you would like to attend.
 Audio notes are available for download on each show page and will be posted or emailed to audience members prior to the performance to ensure a full sensory experience.